laurenli17/entityExtraction/README.md

 # Entity Extraction
 ## Packages used: spacy, jieba, PKUseg
-### This is where I explore Entity Extraction starting from learning text segmentation
+### This is where I record my exploration of Entity Extraction starting from learning text segmentation and spacy.